zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 people the day that you are getting married so that  they will be able to save the date.

 Seamus says, “I thought that the point of putting o ff the wedding until we finish school is to take the pressure off and allow us tim e to plan – later.”
-Seamus is explaining why he's a little surprised that Cathy w ants to start planning the wedding.
+Seamus is explaining why he's a little surprised that Cathy wants to start planning the wedding.
 He says, “I thought the point of putting o ff the wedding until we finish school is to take the pressure off.”
 The “point” he re means the purpose, the reason for doing something.
 Seamus is saying that I  thought the reason we were putting off the wedding was to take the pressure of f.
 “To put off” something means to delay it, to decide you're going to do it at a later date.

 “To take the pressure off” means to do something th at will make a situation less stressful, perhaps by making it at a later date so you have more time to do whatever it is that is causing you stress.
 Seamus a nd Cathy apparently decided that they would finish school – perhaps they are co llege students – before getting married.
 That's why they put off the wedding until after they finish school.
 This was done to take the pressure off of them – to make  the situation less stressful, so they don't have to worry about studying for scho ol and planning for their wedding.